Leesa Original vs. Tempur Pedic

-- 6″ Bottom layer – This layer is made of 6″ of dense support foam and it provides the foundation for the mattress and works with them to provide excellent support for all types of sleepers and all sleeping positions.
+- 6″ Core Support Foam Base Layer – This layer is 6″ of dense support foam that serves as the foundation for the layers above and works with them to provide excellent support for all types of sleepers and all sleeping positions.

 Firmness and Support

-The Leesa is a universal comfort type memory foam mattress, designed to appeal to a wide range of sleepers, and it is around a 5/6 out of 10 on the firmness scale, with 10 being the firmest.
+The Leesa Original comes in a universal firmness option designed to appeal to a wide range of sleepers, and it is around a 6 out of 10 on the firmness scale, with 10 being the firmest.

 However, firmness is largely weight dependent and I tended to compress the top layers less than Andrew who weights considerably more than I do.
 Unlike its predecessor, the Leesa Original mattress provided us with excellent support in all sleeping positions and did not cause Andrew to compress the mattress so much and bottom out when sitting up on it.

-As for sleeping hot, the Leesa does a good job here, and it is about average in this category.
-Its thin cover and the use of the Avena foam layer in its construction provides good air flow, makes this mattress breathable, and eliminates the feeling of stickiness usually present in memory foam mattresses.
+As for sleeping hot, the Leesa Original does a good job here, and it is about average in this category.

 Sinkage and Motion Transfer